ByAUJay

 Raw node RPCs weren’t designed for business queries

-Bottom line: product asks like “show me all swaps for this user across chains last quarter” or “alert if a bridge vault moved funds in a pre-finalized L2 batch” simply don’t map to vanilla RPC calls.
+Bottom line: when you ask for things like, “can you show me all swaps for this user across chains from last quarter?” or “let me know if a bridge vault moved funds in a pre-finalized L2 batch,” these kinds of queries really don’t work with standard RPC calls.

 What a query layer is (and isn’t)

-A query layer is the indexed, integrity-checked surface that sits on top of raw nodes:
+A query layer is basically the shiny interface that sits on top of the raw nodes.
+It makes sure everything's nicely indexed and verified for integrity:

-• It ingests from multiple sources (execution clients, beacon clients for blobs, L2 nodes), decodes data (ABIs, traces), normalizes schemas, and publishes consistent APIs (GraphQL/REST/SQL) with SLAs.
+- It gathers info from a bunch of different sources--like execution clients, beacon clients for blobs, and L2 nodes--then it decodes that data (think ABIs and traces), normalizes the schemas, and dishes out consistent APIs (GraphQL/REST/SQL) along with SLAs.

-• It understands chain semantics (finality windows, reorgs, blob retention, L2 challenge periods) and encodes them into queries and freshness flags.
+- It totally understands chain semantics too, like finality windows, reorgs, blob retention, and L2 challenge periods, and it makes sure to factor all that into queries and freshness flags.

 2025 realities that force the upgrade